 The core ideology of the mainstream Democratic Party is just as Keynesian as it ever was.
 The destruction of Cash Welfare during the Clinton Administration wasn't spearheaded by Clinton himself, it was a consequence of the Republicans taking control of the House under Newt Gingrich.

 Since then the Democrats have never had enough control necessary to undo all the Reagan era damage.
 Even when controlling the White House and both Houses of Congress they've never had a Filibuster Proof Majority.
 The last Presidential Election to ever be a true landslide was 1984.
 We've been in a fairly perpetual stalemate for a Generation.
-In my opinion to deny the Obama administration was Keynesian is as absurd as denying he was an Born in Hawaii.
+In my opinion to deny the Obama administration was Keynesian is as absurd as denying he was an born in Hawaii.

 But another reason people fail to see Keynesianism in the modern Democratic Party is that some people waxing Nostalgic for the 50s have overstated just how Progressive Keynes actually was.
 He was not anywhere near the Social Democracy of Bernie Sanders, he didn't want Nationalization of Industries and he wasn't even as big a fan of Welfare and Unions as you probably assumed he was.
 If anything it might be possible to argue that modern Democrats are actually closer to Keynes then FDR or Kennedy were.

-Now it is true thar Milton Freidman was an Influence on Reaganomics, he was an advisor to Reagan and other Republican leaders, but he wasn't their only advisor, regular old William F. Buckley style Conservatives were the far greater influence.
+Now it is true thar Milton Freidman was an influence on Reaganomics, he was an advisor to Reagan and other Republican leaders, but he wasn't their only advisor, regular old William F. Buckley style Conservatives were the far greater influence.
 And the U.S. Government becoming more fiscally Conservative actually started under Carter.
 Opposition to Social Programs and Government hand outs for the Poor had been a part of Burkean Conservatism since Edmund Burke himself in Thoughts and Details on Scarcity, Reagan didn't need the Chicago Boys to get the idea.

 Milton Freidman wanted the Federal Reserve Abolished, Decriminalization of Drugs and Prostitution and no Minimum Wage.
 The last of those is indeed something Republicans want but simply aren't getting.
 But the Republican Party as a whole never even began to flirt with even mild criticism of The Federal Reserve until after Ron Paul made his big impact in the 2008 Election.
 And Friedman's opposition to the Federal Reserve was not some minor issue you can deem expendable, it was a core pillar of his ideology, as long as we still have the Fed you can't claim Freidman won.

-Ron Paul was an outlier within the Republican Party, and even he wasn't a Chicago Schooler, he was an Austrian like Murry Rothbard.
+Ron Paul was an outlier within the Republican Party, and even he wasn't a Chicago Schooler, he was Austrian School like Murry Rothbard.
 Milton Freidman hated both Rothbard and Ayn Rand, and Rand hated all Libertarians from either school.

 Frankly I feel Neoliberalism discourse is parallel to the old Neoconservatism discourse I remember from my Ron Paul supporting youth.
 I've never seen anyone self describe as either Neoliberal or Neoconservative, and after watching some videos from a Trotskyist deconstructing the Trotskyism-Neoconservatism pipeline narrative I'm pretty sure it too isn't a real thing.